 This booklet is intended to let you know what we have to offer you if you decide to join us.
-Feel free to just jump right in and participate in any of the activities that sound interesting to you.
+Feel free to just jump right in and participate in any of our activities.

 The National Fantasy Fan Federation (N3F or NFFF) is an old club, solidly embedded in Fandom's history and present - and, from all appearances, its future as well.
-The

-N3F has undergone almost every combination of success and failure imaginable.
+The N3F has undergone almost every combination of success and failure imaginable.
 At different times its membership has been in the hundreds, and other times under 30.
 It has produced some of Fandom's most memorable fanzines and some of the worst crudzines.
 Its ranks hold professional writers as wells as neofans ("if you have to ask what a neofan is, you probably are one").